DaneEnright/README-Generator/Develop/README.md

   ## Installation

-  Done
+  None special steps needed for installation.

   ## Usage

-  Here is the link to the page: Done
+  Here is the link to the page: github.com/DaneEnright

   ## Credit

+  Technologies Used:
-  VS Code
+  VS Code,Github

-  ## Collaborator
+  ## Collaborators

   None